About Subsidy Control

 The EC governs Member States' compliance with these rules and many aid measures must be notified to the EC for approval.

-The State aid team set up within the Scottish Government has the following role and responsibilities:
+The Subsidy Control (formerly State Aid) team set up within the Scottish Government has the following role and responsibilities:

 - to provide risk based advice and analysis to Ministers and Policy Teams

-- assist in shaping and operating of support schemes, encouraging compliance with EU Regulations
+- assist in shaping and operating of support schemes, encouraging compliance with UK and international regulations such as Fair Trade Agreements and World Trade Organisation regulations

 - liaise with UK Government, Devolved Administrations and European Commission DG for Competition